Skip to content

 KEY CHARACTERISTICS

-• Sa Calobra — 10km descent into the sea then 10km climb back out, 7% average
+• Sa Calobra features in some editions: ~10km descent to the sea then ~10km climb back out at 7% average

 • 312km distance means fuelling strategy determines who finishes